Orange Amps

-Orange Music Electronic Company is an English amplifier manufacturing company, noted for their products' distinctive sound and the bright orange Tolex-like covering of their heads and speaker cabinets.
+Orange Amps is an English amplifier manufacturing company, noted for their products' distinctive sound and the bright orange Tolex-like covering of their heads and speaker cabinets.
 The company was founded in 1968 by Cliff Cooper, who decided to build his own amplifiers when vendors refused to supply his West End musical instrument store, Orange Store, due to Cooper's youth and countercultural image.
+Cooper also founded related companies, including the Orange record label in 1969.

 The brand's early amps were adopted by Peter Green of Fleetwood Mac and were used on Stevie Wonder's Superstition, which brought Orange worldwide recognition.
 The brand's "Pics Only" models—nicknamed for their use of symbols rather than text on their control panels—were released in the early 1970s to much success and established a signature "Orange sound."
 However, large-scale production of Orange Amps ceased in 1978 and Cooper spent the '80s building and selling amps in limited numbers.
 After a line of reissue models licensed by Gibson in the early '90s proved unsuccessful, Cooper regained control of the brand and found new success with the 1998 release of the AD30, with notable fans like Jimmy Page.
 In 2003, Orange released the Rockerverb series, which has become a favorite amp among heavy metal guitarists.

 History

 1960s

 Orange was founded in 1968 by musician and electronics designer Clifford Cooper of London, and opened premises at 3 New Compton Street in London's West End.
 Initially, Cooper used only the basement as a professional recording studio.
 The original studio featured an IBC mixing console originally owned by Joe Meek, producer of The Millionaires.
 Because the studio failed to meet its business costs, on September 2, 1968 the ground floor premises were opened as a music shop.
 In order to cover wage costs for the business, Cooper sold his own electronic musical equipment.

 Difficulties in obtaining stock meant that the new Orange shop at first dealt only in second hand equipment.
 Many musicians around that time preferred older, used, or beaten-up guitars as they were considered to be of better quality and have more character than the new ones available.
 The Orange shop was the first to cater for this market.
 The difficulties faced in stocking the shop led Cooper to design Orange's own amplifiers.
 In late autumn of 1968, Huddersfield based company Radio Craft, owned by Mat Mathias, was appointed to produce the first Orange-branded amplifiers.

 Whilst in London, Orange shop salesman Mick Dines became closely involved with the design of Orange cabinets.
-Because Dines was a touring musician, he understood how road travel strained equipment and lead to breakdown.
+Because Dines was a touring musician, he understood how road travel strained equipment and led to breakdown.
 Dines ensured that durability was at the forefront of the Orange design, with features such as the basketweave grillecloth.
 Additionally, wooden skids provided strength and improved the sound dramatically by acoustically coupling the cabinet to the stage or wooden floor.